Last Updated on

 - Easy sign-up, compared to the cumbersome process of enlisting in a NEO trading exchange

-- Guaranteed execution at a fixed price, without having to wait for another NEO trader to agree to a buy or a sell transaction
+- Guaranteed execution at a fixed price, without having to wait for another NEO investor to agree to a buy or a sell transaction

 - Allowance for credit or debit cards, a service generally not allowed on cryptocurrency trading exchanges